SOUNDWICH DIY

 Nope.

 Now add solder to all three points directly next to the screw holes while taking care to not get any into the holes themselves.
 Notice how the solder spans across the disk and PCB surface for a secure hold.
-This also helps to insure a loud signal.
+This also helps to ensure a loud signal.

 Snip/remove the black ground wire from the bottom Piezo.
 You won’t need it.